 The Walk of Hope, held each year in locations across the nation, is the signature fundraising event for RESOLVE: The National Fertility Association.
 Funds raised help support RESOLVE’s programs and services, including support groups, online information, public awareness initiatives and advocacy efforts to ensure options for family building are available to everyone.

 HFI was a top-level Presenting Sponsor at the 2016 Texas Walk of Hope.
-Physicians and staff from HFI’s 12 locations welcomed the opportunity to participate in the emotional event.
+Physicians and staff from HFI’s Houston area locations welcomed the opportunity to participate in the emotional event.

 Dr. Jason Yeh, infertility specialist and Director of Patient Education for Houston Fertility Institute, said the event is important to all of HFI’s doctors, patients and staff.
 One reason he loves the Walk of Hope is because it provides an opportunity to bring everybody together.